Kestech87/configure-ad/README.md

-1) In Active Directory Users and Computers (ADUC), create an Organizational Unit (OU) called “_EMPLOYEES”
+1) Go to Active Directory Users and Computers, create an Organizational Unit (OU) called “_EMPLOYEES”

    - Create a new OU named “_ADMINS”

    - Create a new employee named “Nana Kessie” (same password) with the username of   “nana_admin”

    - Add nana_admin to the “Domain Admins” Security Group

    - Log out/close the Remote Desktop connection to DC-1 and log back in as “mydomain.com\nana_admin”

    - User nana_admin as your admin account from now on